Welcome to Reception!

 The topics we choose for the children are based on the children's interests.
 We observe the children and note down what they are interested in.
 This means that some topics can last a week and some can last up to a month.
 We go with the children and let them lead us with their learning.
 At certain times of the year some topics may begin with certain celebrations and festivals that we introduce to the children.

 This term we will begin by starting off with the topic 'All About me'.
 This gives us an opportunity to get to know the children.
 We will also be completing a baseline on the children, so we know what starting point they are at.
+After half term we will be moving onto the topic 'Autumn' and then moving with the children's interests.
+We will keep you updated in our weekly newsletter about the topics we will be covering.

 Children have a staggered start.